-An information security architecture program is associated with the management and effectivity of the suite of preventive and detective safeguards as a whole within an environment.
+An information security architecture program is associated with the management and effectiveness of the suite of preventive and detective safeguards within an environment.

-The goal of information security architecture program is to ensure that all of the security technologies implemented within the environment work together to meet organizational goals.
-This also often includes understanding the assets and associated data that live within an environment, and the measurement and management of the safeguards that protect those elements.
+The goal of an information security architecture program is to ensure that the implemented security technologies work together to meet organizational goals.
+This includes understanding the assets and associated data that live within an environment, along with the measurement and management of the safeguards that protect these data and assets.

-Data Map — This diagram illustrates where all of the information and assets are located within an organization.
+Data Map — This illustrates where your information and assets are located within your organization.

-Information Security Architecture Diagram — Illustrates where preventive and detective safeguards are located within an environment.
+Information Security Architecture Diagram — This shows where preventive and detective safeguards are located within the layers of your environment.

-Information Security Architecture Program Charter — Illustrates the mission and mandate, roles and responsibilities and objectives of the information security architecture program.
+Information Security Architecture Program Charter — This defines the mission, mandate, objectives, and roles and responsibilities of your security architecture program.

-Process Documentation — Every process area associated with an information security architecture mgmt. should have defined roles and responsibilities, business rules and associated tools for each process.
+Process Documentation — Each process area associated within information security architecture management should have defined roles and responsibilities, business rules, and associated tools.

 Associated Roles — The information security architecture program is often managed by the information security architect.

-Information security architecture management is comprised of the following functions:
+Information security architecture management is made up of the following functions:

-Management of Data & Asset Map – It is hard to have an effective security architecture if you do not understand what the architecture is protecting.
-This function understands, categorizes, and documents where information and assets are located within the environment.
+Management of Data & Asset Map – It’s hard to have an effective security architecture if you don’t understand what the architecture is protecting.
+Managing that data and asset map should help you understand, categorize, and document where information and assets are located within the environment.

-Documentation of Information Security Architecture – This is the visual presentation of the preventive and detective security safeguards within the environment.
+Documentation of Information Security Architecture – This is the visual representation of the preventive and detective security safeguards within the environment.

-Global Safeguards Responsibilities – It’s common for the information security architecture to have either operational or oversight responsibilities over safeguards that are global in nature.
-Some examples would be associated with Identity Management, Application Development, or logging and monitoring, though there can be others with varying levels of responsibility and accountability for the information security architecture program.
+Global Safeguards Responsibilities – It’s common for the information security architecture to have either operational or oversight responsibilities over global safeguards.
+Examples include identity management, application development, or logging and monitoring, though there can be others with varying levels of responsibility and accountability for the information security architecture program.